 Why is a Cover Letter important?

-The importance of a specifically tailored Covering Letter targeting the airline you are applying for can’t be underestimated.
+The importance of ensuring your CV or application is accompanied with a specifically tailored Covering Letter which has been written specifically for the airline to which you are applying can’t be underestimated.
+A cover letter is your platform to demonstrate that you are well suited to join the company and are familiar with its type of operation and values.
 Many people choose the easy option of producing a generic ‘one size fits all’ supporting letter which makes no effort to address the airline you are applying for.

-Why would an airline consider inviting you for an interview if you can’t be bothered to spend the extra half hour needed to demonstrate you’ve really researched the airline ethos and type of operation.
-The excuse of ‘I don’t have the time’ is just not acceptable – you are applying to operate a multi million pound aircraft with potentially hundreds of people onboard therefore they expect the highest levels of professionalism to be demonstrated right from the initial application stage.
+To be blunt, why should an airline consider inviting you for an interview if you haven’t shown that you are prepared to spend the extra half hour needed to demonstrate you’ve really researched the airline, its ethos and type of operation when other candidates have?
+The excuse of ‘I don’t have the time’ is just not acceptable – you are applying to operate a multi-million-pound aircraft with potentially hundreds of people onboard therefore they expect the highest levels of professionalism to be demonstrated right from the initial application stage.

 Generic Cover Letters

-A generic Cover Letter is so easy to spot.
-Simply changing the company name and a couple of sentences is not good enough, roughly half the Cover Letter will be different depending on which airline you are applying for.
-Think of the differences between easyJet and Virgin Atlantic.
-Each airline has unique challenges, one across a short haul operation, one over long haul.
-Each airline has different values and is probably looking for slightly different attributes from it’s flight crew.
+A generic Cover Letter is very easy to spot.
+Simply changing the company name and a couple of sentences around when sending a cover letter out to different airlines is not good practice.
+More than half of the Cover Letter you send should have unique content, whilst the best ones will have much more than this.
+Think of the differences between easyJet and Virgin Atlantic; each airline has unique challenges, one across a short haul operation, one over long haul with both providing a different type of service.
+Each airline has different values and is probably looking for slightly different attributes from its flight crew.
+Your covering letter should address these factors.

 Whereas a CV showcases your skills, qualification and history, a Covering Letter should set out your motivation for joining a specific airline and how you are well suited for that company and type of operation.
 It should be limited to a single page (again a recruiter only has a finite amount of time to review each application) unless you have extenuating circumstances to make it longer.

-Keep it a standard letter format including your address and date.
-Address is to a specific person within the company if possible, like the recruitment manager of chief pilot.
+Ensure it adheres to standard letter format which includes your address, date and name.
+You should address the letter to a specific person within the company if possible, like the recruitment manager of chief pilot.

 What should my Cover Letter include?